-Juniors | Seniors:
+Welcome Juniors | Seniors

-When students enter their junior year in high school, they officially become ‘Rainmakers Candidates’ and begin their work in our Rainmakers Internship Preparation Program (RIPP).
-If juniors/seniors have been exposed to our materials from the beginning of eighth grade, then they have learned a lot.
-RIPP reinforces everything students have learned in middle school and in freshman and sophomore years.
-But they still have a lot of additional learning to do, and we are happy to help close at least some of the knowledge gaps they still have about the world of work.
-That is why we have two more years of experiential learning to offer them in their last two years of high school through our RIPP activities.
+When students enter their junior year in high school, they officially become ‘Rainmakers Candidates’ and begin their work under our Rainmakers Internship Preparation Program (RIPP).
+If juniors/seniors have been exposed to our materials from their middle school years and as freshmen and sophomores, they have learned a lot, but they still have a lot more they need to know do to close the knowledge gaps they still have about the world of work.
+That is why we have two more years of experiential learning to offer them in their last years of high school through our RIPP activities.

-Don’t Miss This Information:
+Don’t Miss This Additional Information: